coq/ceps/text/primitive-projections.md

 Module NotPrim.
 (* Test effect on non-primitive Projections *)
 Record F A := { a : A }.

-Module OnBuild.
-Goal {|a:=0|}.(a nat) = 0.
-unfold a.
-Undo.
-unfold a at 1.
-Undo.
-simpl.
-Undo.
-Local Arguments a : simpl never. simpl.
-Undo. cbv delta [a].
-Undo.
-Abort.
-End OnBuild.

 Module NotBuild.